glassesboyy/glassesboyy/README.md

-<h1 align="left">Hello There!
-It's Teguh Surya Zulfikar!! 👋</h1>
+<h1 align="left">Hi There!
+It's Surya Zulfikar!! 👋</h1>

 ###

-<h4 align="left">Welcome to my GitHub profile!
-I'm a passionate developer currently learning Full Stack Development.
-My goal is to deepen my understanding of web and mobile development, covering everything from interface design to server management.
-I enjoy building meaningful and user-friendly applications that solve real-world problems.</h4>
+<h4 align="left">Welcome to my GitHub profile.
+I am an enthusiastic developer currently focused on learning Full Stack Development.
+My objective is to enhance my knowledge in both web and mobile development, encompassing all aspects from interface design to server management.
+I take pleasure in creating impactful and user-centric applications that address real-world challenges.
+Below are the technologies I utilize in my projects.</h4>

 ###

-<h2 align="center">🚀 My Tech Stack 💻</h2>

-###

-<h6 align="center">🌐 Front-End (Client-Side)</h6>
+<h2 align="center">🌐 Front-End (Client-Side)</h2>

 ###